hoangKnLai/vscode-ipython/README.md

 ### 2023.10.x

-- Enhanced IPython terminal handling allowing user to custom name the terminal as needed
+- Enhanced IPython terminal handling
+  - Allow user to custom name the terminal as needed
+  - Added dedicated terminal feature (issue #33)
-  - Removed a bug with `IPython` tag in terminal name sometime fails to change
+  - Fixed a bug with `IPython` tag in terminal name sometime fails to change causing failure in identifying `IPython` enabled terminal
 - Other general fixes and minor changes

 ### 2023.9.x